Characters: Buffy The Vampire Slayer Comic

-Another new slayer activated by Willow's spell, she and Xander devloped a mutual attraction to each other.
-They were going to begin dating, but Renee was brutally killed by a vampire during a battle in Tokyo
+Another new slayer activated by Willow's spell, she and Xander developed a mutual attraction to each other.
+They were going to begin dating, but Renee was brutally killed by a vampire during a battle in Tokyo.

 A Scottish Slayer in Buffy's Slayer squad, often seen hanging out with Rowena.